Posted by JUSTOURS

 Nigeria will be going to the polls this month, most of the candidates, presidential and gubernatorial aspirants in the 2019 General Elections, obviously, are not taking tourism seriously.
 You begin to worry if a new government coming in place in May can give tourism a pride of place.
 Apparently the tourism awareness has not really caught on when it comes to economic space.

-All Progressives Congress (APC) gubernatorial candidate, Muhammadu Buhari, is not talking tourism, Peoples Democratic Party (PDP) presidential candidate, Atiku Abubakar, is not talking tourism just as the other aspirants who have been organizing their campaigns across the country.
+All Progressives Congress (APC) gubernatorial candidate, Muhammadu Buhari is not talking tourism, Peoples Democratic Party (PDP) presidential candidate Atiku Abubakar is not talking tourism just as the other aspirants who are organizing their campaigns across the country.

 Tourism industry practitioners said it shouldn’t be so because one of the industries that can turn the Nigerian economy around is tourism and they should know about tourism because the taste of the pudding is in the eating.

 They point pointedly at what Lagos Ambode Akinwunmi is doing for tourism saying that it is commendable.
 From the outset, it was clear Ambode meant business because during his campaign as All Progressives Congress (APC) gubernatorial candidate in 2015, Akinwunmi was laying emphasis on the fact that he wants to turn Lagos State to a tourism hub.

 Tourism is an export earner.
 Where you have foreigners coming into your country you always earn exports.
 In other words, people are bringing in foreign exchange to spend in your economy.
 The same thing when you export your product out, you earn foreign exchange.
 People are not aware of the potential of tourism.